magross/RoboRally/README.md

 - `-p` or `--port`: Sets the port that the server uses to listen for clients.
 The default is 8888.
 - `-r` or `--replay`: Specifies the folder in which the server looks for replays and saves replays.
 The default is "replay".
 - `-s` or `--scenario`: Specifies the folder in which the server looks for scenarios.
 The default is "scenario".
 - `-a` or `--ai`: Specifies the folder in which the server looks for AIs.
 An AI needs to be packed in a JAR file containing a class with static methods `createAIClient(String, String, int, String, String, String, String)` and `getAiProfiles()`.
-See also section [https://github.com/magross/RoboRally/blob/master/README.md#ais](AI).
+See also section [AI](https://github.com/magross/RoboRally/blob/master/README.md#ais).
 The default is "ai".
 - `-h` or `--help`: Shows a list of these optional command line parameters.
 - `--statistics`: If this is passed to the server, the server will add statistics to replays (e.g. when which player arrived with his robot).
 - Arguments without flags will be used as the welcome message.
+The default is "Welcome!".

 ## Communication with clients
 The communication between server and clients is based on a custom protocol of text messages send via TCP.
 A message consists of a string with a line break at the end, and the message itself consists of one or multiple parts separated by the character `|`.
 The first part determines the type of the message, and all subsequent parts are parameters that depend on the type of the message.